abiddiscombe/countries/README.md

 Returns whether the `point` resides within the boundaries of the specified country, and if not, the minimum distance in kilometers to the border.

 ## No Database?
 Prior to version 4.3.0, the Countries API used MongoDB to store each feature.
-These features are now stored as a local ~20 MB GeoJSON document.
-The document is now read into memory at startup.
-Removing the database results in:
+These features are now stored as a local ~20 MB GeoJSON document which is read into memory at startup.
+Removing the database requirement results in:
 - A simplified deployment process.
 - Reduced costs of running the service.
 - Reduced latency when handling requests.